Clerkships

 Our Clerkship Sites

-The Seattle Cancer Care Alliance is the home of one of the largest sarcoma programs in the country.
+The Fred Huthinson Cancer Center is the home of one of the largest sarcoma programs in the country.
 Northwest Hospital and Medical Center provides an expanding and comprehensive exposure to community orthopaedic practice and patients.
 This foundation allows our program to enjoy substantial growth.
 The UW Sports Medicine Center, situated within the athletic training complex underneath Husky Stadium, provides state-of-the-art care to UW's 700 varsity student-athletes and is the preeminent referral center for the University and greater-Seattle community as the only academic sports medicine program in the northwest.
 Each of these centers provides a unique, balanced, comprehensive, and high-quality educational experience and exposes all residents that train here to the entire depth and breadth of orthopaedic patients and problems.

 DUTY HOUR POLICY